RayJeffersonJr/CSCE190UXProject/README.md

 # RayJeffersonJr.github.io
-My Repository for school and professional work projects
+This is my Repository for school and professional work projects I have worked on in the past, the present and the future.